PokemonAutomation/ComputerControl/Wiki/Programs/NintendoSwitch/Switch2Notes.md

 Most programs can automatically detect which layout it is.
 But not always.
 In cases where it fails, you will need to manually specify the Switch type in the dropdown.

-Program will stop and notify you in the following circumstances:
+Programs will stop and notify you in the following circumstances:
 - You do not set the Switch type, the program needs to know and is unable to detect.
 - You are not specific enough with the Switch type selection, the program needs to know and is unable to detect.
 - Your selection conflicts with what the program has detected.